 The Green Bay Area Unitarian Universalist Fellowship participates in several ongoing community initiatives and collection efforts.
-Our past success includes constructing and selling popular rain barrels out of repurposed plastic containers, collecting medicine bottles for Haiti and plastic caps for Wheelchairs.
+Our past success includes constructing and selling popular rain barrels out of repurposed plastic containers and collecting medicine bottles.

 Eats for East